xargs(1) — Linux manual page

 will stop immediately without reading any further input.
 An error

-message is issued on stderr when this happens.
+message is issued on standard error when this happens.

 OPTIONS top